apache/echarts-doc/en/option-gl/partial/shading.md

 ##${prefix|default("#")} roughnessAdjust(number) = 0.5

 Roughness adjustment is useful when using roughness map.
-The roughness of the overall texture can be adjusted.
+The overall roughness of the texture can be adjusted.
 The default is `0.5`, `0` is completely smooth, `1` is completely rough.

 ##${prefix|default("#")} metalnessAdjust(number) = 0.5

-Metality adjustment is useful when using metal maps.
+Metalness adjustment is useful when using metalness maps.
 The overall metallicity of the texture can be adjusted.
 The default is `0.5`, `0` is non-metal, `1` is metal.

 ##${prefix|default("#")} normalTexture(string|HTMLImageElement|HTMLCanvasElement)